 For as long as there has been product marketing, there have been launch kits, from glossy brochures and multi-page spec sheets to the infamous tech-heavy “product deck.”
 These assets help your reps talk fluently about your products…but not much else.
-That’s why Wipro’s Thierry van Herwijnen believes the standard launch checklist needs a rethink, and companies need to start investing in knowledge management—which is part of the overall sales enablement organization at Wipro.
+That’s why Wipro’s Thierry van Herwijnen believes the standard launch checklist needs a rethink, and companies need to start investing in knowledge management and create a sales bill of materials —which is part of the overall sales enablement organization at Wipro.

 One reason necessitating the investment in better management of sales enablement assets?
 Deals are already complex, and they’re getting more so.
 Van Herwijnen noted there are 11 different touch points for reps before a decision is made, and their sales cycles last between six months and two years.
 What’s more, 6.4 stakeholders are involved in their buying decisions.

 To face these realities, he said Wipro had to develop a vision around knowledge management—one that would ultimately equip sales teams with the range of messages, insights and tools they need to have winning sales conversations.

 By moving toward a more predictable model for their sales “bill of materials” (a.k.a.
 “BOM”), Wipro has made their enablement content more readily available to reps right from their sales portal.
 This has helped the company overcome some major sales enablement challenges, such as lack of consistency in content, limited accountability and measurement, and limited governance.

 By making the jump from knowledge to wisdom with knowledge management, van Herwijnen says Wipro has made strides in the following areas of their sales enablement program: